chafey/ethereum-events/README.md

 # ethereum-events
-Supporting code for my Applying blockchaint to healthcare blog post on ethereum events
+Supporting code for my Applying blockchain to healthcare blog post on ethereum events